Becoming a liquidation buyer on B-Stock

 Knowing Condition Codes:

 Remember, B-Stock doesn’t handle or inspect the merchandise; you are buying directly from the retailer.
-That said, B-Stock ensures that each marketplace provides buyers with condition codes and descriptions, as well as specific condition information on auction listings.
+That said, B-Stock ensures that each storefront provides buyers with condition codes and descriptions, as well as specific condition information on auction listings.
 Check the conditions carefully and understand each site’s policies so you know the right bidding strategy for your business and budget.

 Understanding Payment Terms: